1906) Fear, But Fear Not

 There is a fear that is slavish and drives us away from God, and there is a fear that is sweet and draws us to God.
 Moses warned against the one and called for the other in the very same verse, Exodus 20:20: “Moses said to the people, ‘Do not fear, for God has come to test you, that the fear of him may be before you, that you may not sin.’”

-Now that is a picture of what it means to fear the Lord.
+That is a picture of what it means to fear the Lord.
 God means for his power and holiness to kindle fear in us, not to drive us from him, but to drive us to him.
+Only when we try to run away from God do we need to fear Him.

 Luke 12:4-5 — (Jesus said), “I tell you, my friends, do not be afraid of those who kill the body and after that can do no more.
 But I will show you whom you should fear: Fear him who, after your body has been killed, has authority to throw you into hell.
 Yes, I tell you, fear him.”